mohammad-matini/Feegra/README.md

 `https://facebook.com/page-id/possible-other-stuff`

-4. To process one step of the queue (one page)
+4. To process one step of the queue (one page), run

+`feegra process`

+You don't have to do this manually.
+The `init` step adds a cronjob that will be called once a minute to do this.

 5. To list queued pages, run

 `feegra list`

 6. To list retrieved posts of one page, run:

 `feegra list {facebook_page_id}`

-LIMITATIONS
+Limitations
 -----------

 Currently Facebook does not allow access to the public feeds of Facebook pages.